Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 A no-doc business loan is an online business loan that connects to your business accounts instead of requiring you to submit paperwork, like financial statements or tax returns.

 If you can get a traditional business loan, it may be a better choice.
-But for small businesses that can’t spend weeks on an application or can’t qualify for a traditional loan, a no-doc loan may be a good alternative.
+But for small businesses that can’t spend weeks on an application or don’t qualify for a traditional loan, a no-doc loan may be a good alternative.

 Best for small businesses